zserge/zserge.github.io/input/blog/agile-issue-tracker.md

 Finally, we live in the world of agile development and my issue tracker should be as flexible as I want it to be.

-It's been a long way to realize that the issue track of my dream has always been right into my browser.
+It's been a long way to realize that the issue tracker of my dream has always been right into my browser.

 A spreadsheet, really?